gracelang/language/website/tutorial/variables/scope.md

 ## Order of Initialization

-After all of these names have been declared, the code in the module is _executed_, starting at the top, and proceeding in the order in which the statements and declarations are written.
+After all of these names have been _declared_, the code in the module is _executed_, starting at the top, and proceeding in the order in which the statements and declarations are written.
-Executing a `method` declaration does nothing; the method name has already been defined, so there is nothing more to be done.
+Executing a `method` declaration does nothing; the method's name has already been defined, so there is nothing more to be done.
 Executing a `def`, however, means work: the expression on the right-hand-side of the `def` has to be evaluated, and the result bound to the new name.